 It’s especially relevant for employees with children at home.
 According to the Bureau of Labor Statistics, both parents work in almost 60% of the households with children in the U.S.

 A flexible schedule – including the ability to work from home – is a necessity for these families, who need to be able to juggle between multiple responsibilities.

 Ultimately, a flexible schedule leads to a better quality of life.
 Employees don’t feel the need to sacrifice their career in order to focus on their family or education – and vice versa.
-This bestows more long-term value than a salary ever could.
+This bestows more long-term value of top employee benefits and perks than a salary ever could.

 7. Office Perks

 As we’ve discussed in this blog so far, work-life balance is a thing of the past.
 In fact, it’s an intrinsically flawed concept.
 The term “balance” implies that “work” and “life” are contradicting each other, perpetually at odds.

 In our eyes, “work-life integration” is a much more appropriate description.